-FDA puts restrictions on birth-control implant but no recall
+FDA puts restrictions on birth control implant but no recall

-WASHINGTON — U.S. health officials are placing new restrictions on a permanent contraceptive implant that has been subject to reports of painful complications from thousands of women.
-But the metal implant called Essure will remain on the market.
+WASHINGTON (AP) — U.S. health officials on Monday placed new restrictions on a permanent contraceptive implant that has been subject to reports of painful complications from thousands of women.
+But the metal implant, called Essure, will remain on the market.

-The Food and Drug Administration said Monday that only women who read and sign a brochure about the risks of the device will be able to receive the implant made by Bayer.
-The new requirement comes about two years after the FDA added its strongest warning to Essure, citing problems reported with the nickel-titanium implant.
+The Food and Drug Administration said only women who read and have the opportunity to sign a brochure about the risks of the device will be able to receive the implant made by Bayer.
+The checklist of risks must also be signed by the woman’s doctor.

+The new requirement comes almost two years after the FDA added its strongest warning to Essure, citing problems reported with the nickel-titanium implant.
+The agency also ordered Bayer to conduct a study of the device’s safety.

 Patients have reported cases of pain, bleeding, allergic reactions and cases where the implant punctured the uterus or shifted out of place.

-The FDA ordered Bayer to conduct a follow-up study of the device’s safety in 2016.
+Those reports are submitted to the FDA by patients, physicians and the manufacturer.

 Most Read Business Stories